 Irrevocable pledges are legally binding promises to donate by individuals or groups.
-Irrevocable pledges can make up no more than 75% of the match and must be auditable and received by the Grantee by the end of the grant period.
+Irrevocable pledges can make up no more than 75% of the match and must be auditable.
+Irrevocable pledges must indicate that the funds will be received by the Grantee by the end of the grant period.
 Letters from boards or other groups that pledge to raise money for the project are not acceptable irrevocable pledges.
+Money already received from an irrevocable pledge is considered Cash on Hand and would already be part of any bank balance.